ismailsalim/campus-cafe-collect/README.md

 ## Best use of the application
 On landing, enter the postcode **SW7 2AZ** to find restaurants that we have simulated.

-To make a payment, enter the following card details...
+To make a payment, enter the following card details:

 *Name:* Anything